acumos/system-integration/docs/user-guide.rst

      PKCS12_FILE=acumos-k8s.pkcs12
      openssl pkcs12 -export -nokeys -in ${CERT_DIR}/${CERT_FILE} -out ${CERT_DIR}/${PKCS12_FILE}

-27. Give complete access to .pkcs12 and .jks file by making use of below command
+27. Give read and execute access to .pkcs12 and .jks file by making use of below command

 .. code-block:: bash

-     chmod 777 acumosTrustStore.jks
+     chmod 755 acumosTrustStore.jks
-     chmod 777 acumos-k8s.pkcs12
+     chmod 755 acumos-k8s.pkcs12

 28. Copy acumosTrustStore.jks and acumos-k8s.pkcs12 to volume mounted for federation gateway container.
 Make use of below commands.
 In our case /path-to-directory/acumos-k8s/certs/acumos-k8s.pkcs12 is the path where file is located under K8 , acumos-ns01 is the namespace created and acumos-1353575208-c235g is the pod name that contains all the containers including federation-gateway.
 /app/certs is the mount directory for federation-gateway container